DannyDainton/basic-newman-slack-bot/README.md

 ## How can we start using this in Slack

-For this demonstration on the usage of the `express` app, I have my own personal `dannysslack`, that I created so I'm in full control of everything, this might not be the case for you, have quick a chat with whoever is the Admin and work with them to install the app into a Workspace.
+For this demonstration on the usage of the `express` app, I have my own personal `dannysslack`, that I created so I'm in full control of everything, this might not be the case for you.
+If your Slack workspace is locked down by an sort form of Admin, work with them to install the Custom Slash Command into the Workspace.

 It feels a bit wrong for me to just basically repeat Slack's documentation on how to add a Custom Slash Command to a Workspace - The effort and attention that these user guides have been given is amazing, it's really easy to follow and you get up and running in next to no time.